 For residential HVAC systems, a good air filter MERV rating is between 8 and 13.
 Such a filter will remove most of the impurities in the air and will also not restrict the flow of air to the furnace/air handler.
 You will therefore have clean air and an energy-efficient system.

 Air filters with a very high MERV rating are not recommended for homes.
-They are great in place like hospitals, laboratories and other such industries but definitely not homes.
+They are great in places like hospitals, laboratories and other such industries but definitely not homes.

 A MERV 13 air filter isn’t necessarily too high for a home but it is not the best choice.
 While it will remove very fine particles from the air, it will restrict the flow of air to the air handler or furnace and could damage it or reduce its lifespan.